Target Audience: All beautiful people on this planet.

 High Priority & Low Severity:

-On the home page of the company’s web site spelling mistake in the name of the company is surely a High Priority issue.
-In terms of functionality it is not breaking anything so we can mark as Low Severity, but making bad impact on the reputation of company site.
-So it highest priority to fix this.
+On the home page of the company’s website spelling mistake in the name of the company is surely a High Priority issue.
+In terms of functionality, it is not breaking anything so we can mark as Low Severity, but make a bad impact on the reputation of the company site.
+So it’s highest priority to fix this.

 Low Priority & High Severity: